gboehl/dynare/doc/manual/source/the-model-file.rst

            ``OPTIMAL``

-                Uses the optimal weighting matrix that is computed by a Newey-West estimate with a Bartlett kernel.
-At the first stage the data-moments are used as initial estimate of the model moments, whereas at subsequent stages the previous state estimate of model moments is used when computing the optimal weighting matrix.
+                Uses the optimal weighting matrix computed by a Newey-West-type estimate with a Bartlett kernel.
+At the first stage, the data-moments are used as initial estimate of the model moments, whereas at subsequent stages the previous estimate of model moments will be used when computing the optimal weighting matrix.

            ``DIAGONAL``

                 Uses the diagonal of the ``OPTIMAL`` weighting matrix.
+This choice puts weights on the specified moments instead of on their linear combinations.

            ``FILENAME``

-                The name of the M-file (extension ``.m``) containing a user-specified weighting matrix.
-The file must include a square matrix called `weighting_matrix` with both dimensions equal to the number of orthogonality conditions.
+                The name of the mat-file (extension ``.mat``) containing a user-specified weighting matrix.
+The file must include a positive definite square matrix called `weighting_matrix` with both dimensions equal to the number of orthogonality conditions.